bhimmetoglu/HARdata/Codebook.md

 * Folder test: Basically the same with folder train (in file names train is replaced with test), just for test cases.
 There are only 9 levels in subject_test.txt (since only %30 of subjects are for test, while %70 for train), and there are 2947 measurements.

 #### Processed Data
+The data is processed by first reading the data sets in test and train folders, and subsetting the variables that contain only the mean and standard deviation (std) variables.
+After subsetting, each row is matched to the corresponding (subject,activity) pair, and saved in a data frame.
+Then these data frames (extracted and subsetted from the train and test folders) are merged into a single one.
+This single data frame contains all the measurements for each (subject,activity) pair.
+The final step was to compute the average of all variables (columns) for each (subject,activity) pair and save it into a new data frame (saved in final_table.txt).
+This final data contains 180 rows (30 subjects times 6 activities) and the averages of all the subsetted variables (mean and std) in its columns.